-I have been using Twitter for well over 3.5 years now, and it still amazes me how many people really dont get the #hashtag thing or when to use them.
+I have been using Twitter for over 6 years now, and it still amazes me how many people really don’t get the #hashtag thing or when to use them.
 So here goes…. #hashtags are a great way to bring all the tweets for a specific topic or event into 1 search result.
 Here is a good example…..

 So hashtags are a great way for others to see all the results from anyone taking part in an event or specific topic.
 It is also a great way to find new people to follow as you can find likeminded individuals..

 You dont own a hashtag like a domain name.
 Now here is the thing..
 If you use search.twitter.com and search the keyword xfactor you will get the results for all tweets with xfactor and #xfactor in… If you search on the keyword #xfactor you will only get the results for the tweets with #xfactor in.

 People also use #hashtags for fun.
 They may end their tweet with a comment or a phrase with no spaces in between.
 To make it look like something other than a bad spelling day they add a #hashtag before it… So someone might say…

 having a picnic and got totally soaked today. #timefornoahtobuildtheark

 So there you have it.
 There is no need to add the #hashtag to pretty much every single word.
 Use it sparingly and think about how you can start a #hashtag around your area of expertise for example.
 So @mediacoach Alan Stevens has a regular PR Clinic that he runs.
 He invites in questions and answers them all with the #hashtag – #prclinic.